phillm4/ISS_uNLC/README.md

 ```

 ##### 4. Download and install Visual Saliency.
 Similar to NLC, a *\_\_init\_\_.py* file needs to be included.
+Note the the installation path.
 ```
 $ cd ISS_uNLC/lib/videoseg/lib/
 $ git clone https://github.com/ruanxiang/mr_saliency.git
 $ cp __init__.py mr_saliency/
 ```

-After installing the above dependencies, several modifications are required in order for everything to work properly.
+After installing the above dependencies, several modifications are required for everything to work properly.

 ##### 5. Fix MR.py issues
 *mr\_saliency/MR.py* handles the visual saliency calculation in uNLC.
 However, the script is not compatible with Python 3 nor the current version of scikit-image.
-In order to fix these issues, `<>` needs to be changed to `!=` for the 'not equal' comparison operator.
-Python 3 no longer supports `<>`.
+In order to fix these issues, `<>` needs to be changed to `!=`.
+Python 3 no longer supports `<>` as a comparision operator.
 The second change is to remove the importing of `lena` from the skimage.data module. lena has been removed from scikit-image due to copyright issues.
 A simple fix is to import a different image from the skimage.data module and name that as lena.
 To make this process simpler, a modified *MR.py* script is included in this repository and can be swapped for the one in the *mr\_saliency* library.
 The swapping procedure is shown below.

 ```
 $ cd ISS_uNLC/